sfoster/dojo-templateApp/README.md

 Usage
 -----

+You can expect to use code from the tapp.* namespace as-is, or derive your own app template from it.
+Delete stuff you don't need and add stuff you do.
+If you find yourself adding stuff time and again, patches/pull requests are welcomed.

 See the tests/test_ApplicationUI.html page for an example of how the pieces can fit together.

 TODO
 ----

-* More docs
 * Error reporting
+* Config
+* Data handling examples
+* History, state freeze/thaw
+* Initial loading screen
+* Data/Services layer, store init
 * Further field testing
-* Data handling examples
+* (and more docs)